sarahDH615/google_trends_covid_project/README.md

     - Various folders with graphs displaying the popularity of a given category throughout the year laid over a bar graph displaying the rise of Covid cases in a given state.
     - This also includes a folder with standard deviation line graphs to compare sub-categories.

+* presentation:
-* The final presentation (provided as pdf and a powerpoint files)
+    - The presentation given in January 2021 on our work, provided as pdf and powerpoint files

 * A [writeup](/final/writeup.md) with our findings